dmd-program/dmd-100/practice/object_story.md

 ## Feedback

-1. Shout-outs
+1. Props
-  - For the story that you read, give the writer a shout-out for something that was well done, positive, interesting, or insightful.
+  - Start out feedback by giving props to the writer for something that was well done, positive, interesting, or insightful.
 2. Questions to help guide feedback
   - Could you easily identify the structural elements?
   - Could something be added or changed to increase dramatic contrast?